windmill-labs/windmilldocs/blog/2023-10-16-qovery-case-study/index.md

 Some databases are no longer used by clients, and maintaining them is inefficient and costly.
 Therefore, we created a simple yet devilishly effective trigger flow that regularly monitors the use of databases, and if and only if one of them meets certain criteria, it will be cleaned up.

-The killer feature here was the ability to easily combine schedules with the conditional execution of a series of tasks, what Windmill calls Trigger flows.
+The killer feature here was the ability to easily combine schedules with the conditional execution of a series of tasks, what Windmill calls Trigger Flows.

 ## Billing engine